mdavids/rfc/content/draft-davids-forsalereg.md

 This specification defines a simple universal way to find out if a domain name, even thouh it is taken, might be obtained nevertheless.
 It enables a domain name holder to add a reserved underscored node name [@!RFC8552] in the zone, indicating that the domain name is actually for sale.

-The TXT record type that is created for that purpose **MAY** contain a pointer, such as a URI, to allow an interested party to find information or to get in touch and engage in further arrangements.
+The TXT record type that is created for that purpose **MAY** contain a pointer, such as a URI [@RFC8820], to allow an interested party to find information or to get in touch and engage in further arrangements.

 With due caution, this information can also be incorporated in the automated availability services, so that when the domain name is checked for availabilty, the service can also indicate it is for sale, including a referral to the selling party's information.